DreamingRaven/nemesyst/README.md

 recommender system techniques.
 This recommender system is evaluated by the common method of rating prediction via mean absolute error (MEA).

 Along the way however I decided to make everything as configurable/ generalisable as possible.
-This system has become a framework for the application of machine learning into a wider environment, fascilitated by this configurability; Including config and pipeline files, custom cleaning script calls, and custom machine learning scripts all while the nuanced operations are completed automagically, such as transforming then loading the chosen data into mongoDB, allowing for interesting distributed applications to do with combining mongodb with machine learning.
+This system has become a framework for the application of machine learning into a wider environment, facilitated by this configuration; Including config and pipeline files, custom cleaning script calls, and custom machine learning scripts all while the nuanced operations are completed automagically, such as transforming then loading the chosen data into mongoDB, allowing for interesting distributed applications to do with combining mongodb with machine learning.
 The use of mongodb also allows this program to act clay-like, keeping track of program state to be reloaded, reused, monitored etc, just as clay would keep the shape impressed upon it.
-It keeps track of each model trained, as a seperate document in the models collection, with the models binary also being saved so it can be directly replayed with simple calls.
+It keeps track of each model trained, as a separate document in the models collection, with the models binary also being saved so it can be directly replayed with simple calls.

-This recommender system used to predict exclusiveley using [MovieLense 20M](https://grouplens.org/datasets/movielens/20m/), and [Netflix (2007)](https://www.kaggle.com/netflix-inc/netflix-prize-data) datasets.
+This recommender system used to predict exclusively using [MovieLense 20M](https://grouplens.org/datasets/movielens/20m/), and [Netflix (2007)](https://www.kaggle.com/netflix-inc/netflix-prize-data) data sets.
 Now however it can predict using any data set, given an appropriate cleaning script path to the -c / --cleaner argument.

-If you are interested in the masters itself the plan was to explicitly compare recommender system algorithms with newer neural network approaches, although its worht noting this program can only currentley use sequence models and will in future allow for convolutionals and gans as well as seperate script calls to custom neural networks.
-Find below some referances:
+If you are interested in the masters itself the plan was to explicitly compare recommender system algorithms with newer neural network approaches, although its worth noting this program can only currently use sequence models and will in future allow for convolutionals and gans as well as separate script calls to custom neural networks.
+Find below some references:

 Quick references
 * [Keystone Paper](https://arxiv.org/pdf/1707.07435.pdf) -